lley154/payment-poc/README.md

-# WhatIf
+# Payment POC

-## Setting up to test the WhatIf smart contracts
+## Setting up to test the traceability smart contracts

 Please add the following to your ~/.bashrc file
 ```